Technical notes

 • and the URI-like string does not match a file name.

-See http://tools.ietf.org/html/rfc2396 for a definition of what is considered as an URI
+See http://tools.ietf.org/html/rfc2396external link for a definition of what is considered as an URI

 Symptoms